 The Cisco Learning Partner Specialized level, requiring more extensive capabilities, bench strength and investment, is for Learning Partners that align closely with Cisco, enabling Cisco customers and partners to successfully understand, design, implement and support Cisco's high end solutions, technologies and architectures.

-A Learning Partner is considered Specialized if they meet requirements for at least one Education Architecture Specialization.
-The following are the Specializations currently available:
+A Learning Partner is considered Specialized if they meet requirements for at least one the following Education Architecture Specializations:

 - The ability to redeem Cisco Learning Credits*